via Company formation

-Slovenia's GDP per capita is 26,000 EUR, which makes it one of the richest country in the region.
-Visa-free access to over 180 countries for the holders of the Slovenian passport.
+Slovenia has a GDP per capita of 26,000 EUR, making it one of the wealthiest countries in the region.
+Additionally, holders of Slovenian passports have visa-free access to over 180 countries.

 Residence permits on the grounds of owning real estate

 A person can obtain a residence permit by investing 7,500 EUR in a company, which is then used to purchase a property worth 50,000 EUR.
 Once the company has invested in the property, the person can apply for a residence permit.
 The total investment required for this pathway is 60,000 EUR.
 It is important to note that specific requirements and regulations may vary depending on the country in question.

 Residence permits on the grounds of company formation

 It is important to clarify that the information provided is not entirely accurate.
 In general, in order to apply for a residence permit on the basis of business investment and setting up a company, the applicant needs to invest a certain amount of capital in the company, which varies depending on the country.
 The amount mentioned, 7,500 EUR, may apply to a specific country, but it is not a general rule.

 Additionally, it is not common or necessary for the applicant to get hired by their own company in order to apply for a residence permit.
 The main requirement is usually to demonstrate that the investment made will have a positive impact on the country's economy, and that the applicant has the necessary skills and experience to run the business.

 It is important to thoroughly research the specific requirements and procedures for obtaining a residence permit through business investment and setting up a company in the country of interest.